LuAnn McCracken Fletcher

 She enjoys traveling and organizes semi-annual week-abroad trips with Cedar Crest faculty and students.
 Most recently, Carol traveled to London, England with a group of alumnae, students and faculty to explore the literature of London.

-Alison Wellford is Assistant Professor of Writing and Internal Director of the Pan-European MFA in Creative Writing at Cedar Crest College.
+Alison Wellford is associate professor and director of the Pan-European MFA in Creative Writing at Cedar Crest College.
 She published the novel, INDOLENCE, and wrote the screenplay adaptation that has been optioned for film.
 Her work has appeared in The Gettysburg Review and The Barcelona Review, among other journals, and has been nominated for a Pushcart Prize.
 She has received fellowships from Virginia Center for the Creative Arts and The MacDowell Colony.